 Plan your itinerary: Lake of the Ozarks CVB| Visit Missouri

 Charleston’s barrier island beach resort has everything from a golf course to multiple pools to a massive spa.
 For July Fourth, the resort has various activities: a pool party at the Swim Center, complete with carnival games, water slides, bounce houses and more (all free); a barbecue with live music ($40 for adults, $15 for children, $23 for drinks package); and, of course, the Isle of Palm’s fireworks show, which can be seen from the resort’s Grand Pavilion or on the beach at no extra charge.

-Rates: Average nightly rates start at $149, excluding a 16% resort fee and taxes.
-Get a discount by booking through NEA Travel.
+Rates: Average nightly rates start at $321, plus a 16% resort fee and taxes.
+Search for discounts by booking through NEA Travel.